 - The nail edge is cut and separated from the edge to the nail base.

 - Your podiatrist removes the offending piece of nail and cleans out any extra debris in the nail sulcus.

 - A mild acid called Phenol is applied to destroy the nail matrix.
 This is the step that ensures the ingrown toenail does not return.

 - The nail edge is flushed with a saline solution and final inspections are undertaken.

-- The toe is carefully bandaged with final instructions issued to you on how to take care of it.
+- The toe is carefully bandaged and final instructions are issued so that you know how to take care of it.